Ruby Cheatsheet

 What is Ruby used for?

 Ruby is primarily used for web development, scripting, devops.
-It was created by Yukihiro Matsumoto in 1995 and follows the object-oriented paradigm.
+It was created by Yukihiro Matsumoto in 1995.
+It follows the object-oriented paradigm.

 Is Ruby hard to learn?